Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 \subsection{Price effects by scale of production}

-One concern in the cannabis industry is that rules governing production capacity for producer-processors have created an uneven playing field, and a common complaint is that small producer-processors operate on very slim margins while large establishments enjoy a higher degree of market power \citep{lcbtier1}.
-If larger producer-processors have more market power, then they may be able to absorb cost shocks along other margins (e.g. by adjusting profits), in which case pass-through elasticities may decrease with establishment size.
+One concern in the cannabis industry is that rules governing production capacity for producers have created an uneven playing field, and a common complaint is that small producers operate on slim margins while large establishments enjoy a higher degree of market power \citep{lcbtier1}.
+If larger producers have more market power, then they may be able to absorb cost shocks along other margins (e.g. by adjusting profits), in which case pass-through elasticities may decrease with establishment size.
 Therefore, in this section I test for heterogeneous pass-through across different establishment sizes.

 Producer licenses are based on a three-tier system governing the square footage of plant canopy that an establishment is legally permitted to operate.
 Tier 1 producers can grow up to 2,000 square feet of plant canopy, tier 2 can grow up to 10,000 square feet, while tier 3 can operate up to 30,000 square feet.
 Tiers were assigned to establishments before the market fist opened in 2014 and once assigned an establishment cannot switch tiers.\footnote{While producers can produce below the threshold for their tier, actual canopy usage has been found to be proportional to those thresholds \citep{lcb2019b}.} Thus, the scale of production is effectively predetermined for cannabis producers during the sample period.